 Action Step 2b: Identify the policy domains in which those goals sit

 Determine the policy domain/s in which the goal/s are sited by considering which of these five domains the goal/s best fits into.
 This step is vitally important to enable you to articulate the difference your work will make, and to assess that change using appropriate measures.
-Use the domain descriptions and outcome measures listed here to help sort your councils’ goals into the appropriate domain.
+Use the domain descriptions and outcome measures listed here to help sort your organisation’s goals into the appropriate domain.
 The best goals are those that are clearly aligned with one or other policy domain.
 If it is unclear which policy domain the goals are situated, you may need to break it down and choose sections of the goal.
-For example, if your council articulates a goal like this: ‘a prosperous and creative community’, the goal covers two policy domains, economic (prosperous) and cultural (creative).
-These will need to be dealt with separately in the Cultural Development Plan, as they require different types of activity and different evaluation measures.
+For example, if your organisation articulates a goal like this: ‘a prosperous and creative community’, the goal covers two policy domains, economic (prosperous) and cultural (creative).
+These will need to be dealt with separately in the Cultural Plan, as they require different types of activity and different evaluation measures.

 Action Step 2c: Select which goal/s to address